 The Historic city of Toledo is one of the most popular day-trip destinations from Madrid.
 With a history spanning over two millennia, it is one of the most ancient cities of the world and was declared by UNESCO as a world heritage site in 1986.
-This is my humble attempt to recreate the memories and give you a virtual experience of the free walking tour of Toledo.
+This article gives you all the details you need to take a Madrid to Toledo day trip, and the things to do and see in the historic city.
+It is also my humble attempt to recreate the memories and give you an honest review of our free walking tour of Toledo.

 I loved how organized the transport to nearby regions are from Madrid.
 There are high-speed trains every hour which go directly to Toledo in 30 minutes, frequent public buses which usually take an hour and there are these private tour buses which organize day trips to Toledo.

 Being first-time tourists to Europe we decided to take the tourist bus which includes a free walking tour of Toledo and panoramic views.
 It costs five euros more than the train but is completely worth it.
 Our guide, Rachel was very friendly and shared the city’s history and folklore.
 We bought the tickets at one of the many counters at Plaza de Espana in Madrid but you can pre-book it online as well.

 The wall of Toledo shapes the urban landscape of the city since its origins.. its strategic importance determined the construction of one of the most fortified complex systems in the Middle Ages of Europe